-The Goldwater Scholarship is a highly prestigious national award that recognizes the nation’s top undergraduates in Science, Technology, Engineering, or Math fields.
+The Goldwater Scholarship is a highly prestigious national award that recognizes the nation’s top undergraduates in science, math, and engineering fields.
 Goldwater Scholars receive funding for their final year or two of undergraduate study, and are well-positioned for graduate school applications and awards.

 A student must be nominated by their home institution to apply for the Goldwater Scholarship.
-At Drexel, we hold an open campus competition for those four nomination spots; the required pre-application deadline is usually in October.
+At Drexel, we hold an open campus competition for those four nomination spots; the required pre-application deadline is in late October or early November.

 Who can apply?
 Who should apply?